vottini/jsonbp/docs/schema.md

 ## Nodes

-Nodes denote Objects in javascript.
+Nodes denote Objects in JavaScript.
 They are composed of **fields**, named entries which are assigned to hold exclusively a certain type and specialization.
 To register a kind of node, jsonbp accepts the pattern:

 ```
 node <node name> {